April 1, 2020 – All I do is sew

-- China cases – 82,361 but has leveled off.
-But they forecast a second wave.
+- China cases 82,361 which has leveled off, but they forecast a second wave.

-I read news way too late last night, which led to a meltdown, and finally falling asleep blanketed by cats.
-But I wake up badly, and with a sore throat that I would treat with ice cream later in the day.
+I read news way too late last night, and finally falling asleep blanketed by cats.

 It’s Payne and Marie’s wedding anniversary today.
 Newspapers cancel April Fool’s stories.
 Trump is now going after drug cartels for some reason.
 Some news sources seem to indicate Congressional backtracking on a COVID-19 relief package.
 Stay at home order is extended to April 30.
 Trump seems more somber this week.

 Today’s news is also focused on PPE and medical equipment, which hospitals warn will soon be in short supply.
 There are reports that Trump sent nearly 18 tons of medical supplies to China last month.
 He boasts of a 1 ton shipment of supplies arriving from China today.
 We sent a 1 ton shipment to Thailand, which confused them because they had just shipped us the same amount.
 Things are pretty screwed up on the supply front.